 Use a Portable Charger or Battery Case

-If you find that your phone is frequently dying while you’re on the go, invest in a mobile charging bank or a battery case that charges your phone when it’s on.
+If you find that your phone is frequently dying while you’re on the go, invest in a portable charging bank or a battery case that charges your phone when it’s on.
 Both of these options will charge your phone when you’re not near an outlet, and they can both fit easily in a purse, backpack, or even a large pocket.
 While these won’t make your phone charge faster, they will keep it alive when you’re out and don’t have time to charge it.
-If you’re in the car a lot, a car charger would also work well to keep your phone alive.
+If you’re in the car a lot, a car charger would also work well to keep your phone alive, and some car phone mounts also work as chargers.

 Buy a Fast Charging Cable